arcxp/datadog-service-catalog-metadata-provider/README.md

 While there are a number of triggers you can use for this workflow, I recommend that you limit the triggers here to `workflow_dispatch` and `push` for your primary branch.
 Keep in mind that Datadog is going to always overwrite the Service Catalog definition whenever you run this action.

+**WARNING:** If your workflow triggers trigger this Action when it's not needed, you may not only waste minutes in GitHub Actions, but you may experience rate-limiting by Datadog.
+If you experience rate-limiting, you may wish to restrict your triggers to only `workflow_dispatch` and `push` for your primary branch.

+**ANOTHER WARNING:** Keep in mind that this is pushing your data up to Datadog.
+Please only use this Action when it's time to tell Datadog.
+If you're using this Action to test your configuration, you probably want to use a different Action for your live services, each with different triggers.
+If you don't do this, you may end up publishing service definitions which conflict with one another.

 ## Organizational Controls

 One of the challenges of running a large set of services is keeping track of what belongs to who, and enforcing all of the rules associated with that.
 With this GitHub Action you can use your organization's `.github` repository to configure controls that this Action will enforce for you.
 Combine that with branch rules, and you can prevent merges which would break the rules.